How to Organize a Charity Golf Tournament

 • Your People – Golf tournaments are social events.
 If your committee members know lots of people, love to play golf and network, then your organization will do just fine recruiting golfers.
 Another way to do this is by recruiting a local celebrity to golf or emcee at the awards dinner.

-Then, make it easy for golfers to get involved.
-Provide easy, online registration.
+Then, make it easy for golfers to get involved with easy online registration.

-Are you wondering how you are going to manage all these moving parts, meet deadlines, and ensure your tournament planning team is prepared for the event day?
+Are you wondering how you will manage all these moving parts, meet deadlines, and ensure your tournament planning team is prepared for the event day?
 You are going to need some help.
-GolfRegistrations is the industry-leading golf tournament management software system for managing the full event life cycle of charity golf events including functions to:
+GolfRegistrations is the industry-leading golf tournament management platform for managing the event life cycle of charity golf events, including functions to:

 • Organize pre-event promotions